Pinyon pine: Traditional method of harvesting

 In 1878, naturalist John Muir described the Indian method of harvesting pinyon seeds in Nevada.
 In September and October, the harvesters knocked the cones off the pinyon trees with poles, stacked the cones into a pile, put brushwood on top, lit it, and lightly scorched the pinyon cones with fire.
 The scorching burned off the sticky resin coating the cones and loosened the seeds.
 The cones were then dried in the sun until the seeds could be easily extracted.
 Muir said the Indians closely watched the pinyon trees year-round and could predict the scarcity or abundance of the crop months before harvest time.
-In 1891, B. H. Dutcher observed the harvesting of pinyon seeds by the Panamint Indians (Timbisha people) in the Panamint Range overlooking Death Valley, California.
-The harvesting method was similar to the foregoing, except that the pinyon seeds were extracted immediately after the cones had been scorched in the brushwood fire.
+In 1891, naturalist B. H. Dutcher observed the harvesting of pinyon seeds by the Panamint Indians (Timbisha people) in the Panamint Range overlooking Death Valley, California.
+The harvesting method was similar to that observed by Muir in Nevada, except that the pinyon seeds were extracted immediately after the cones had been scorched in the brushwood fire.

 Both the above accounts described a method of extracting the seeds from the green cones.
 Another method is to leave the cones on the trees until they are dry and brown, then beat the cones with a stick, knocking the cones loose or the seeds loose from the cones which then fall to the ground where they can be collected.
 The nomadic hunter-gathering people of the Great Basin usually consumed their pinyon seeds during the winter following harvest; the agricultural Pueblo people of the Rio Grande valley of New Mexico could store them for two or three years in pits.

 Each pinyon cone produces 10 to 30 seeds and a productive stand of pinyon trees in a good year can produce 250 lbs on 1 acre of land.
 An average worker can collect about 22 lb of unshelled pinyon seed in a day's work.
 Production per worker of 22 pounds of unshelled pinyon seeds—more than one-half that in shelled seeds—amounts to nearly 30,000 calories of nutrition.
 That is a high yield for the effort expended by hunter-gatherers.
 Moreover, the pinyon seeds are high in fat, often in short supply for hunter-gatherers.